aws-ia/terraform-aws-eks-blueprints/examples/blue-green-upgrade/README.md

   <img src="static/eks-argo.png"/>
 </p>

-We are going to look after on of the application deployed from the workload repository as example to demonstrate our migration automation: the `Burnham` workload in the team-burnham namespace.
+We are going to look after one of the application deployed from the workload repository as example to demonstrate our migration automation: the `Burnham` workload in the team-burnham namespace.
 We have set up a [simple go application](https://github.com/allamand/eks-example-go) than can respond in it's body the name of the cluster it is running on.
 With this it will be easy to see the current migration on our workload.

 ```